JaseZiv/DontBlameTheData/content/project/chessR/index.md

-The `chessR` package is designed to allow users to extract their game data from the popular online chess platform [chess.com](www.chess.com).
-The website offers a very convenient set of APIs to be able to access.
+The `chessR` package is designed to allow users to extract their game data and other data from popular online chess platforms, including [chess.com](www.chess.com) and [Lichess](www.lichess.org).
+The websites offer a very convenient set of APIs to be able to access date through.

 The vignette for the package offers a full description of the package and the functions available, and can be found [here](https://jaseziv.github.io/chessR/articles/using_chessR_package.html).